This model encodes retail items to embedding vectors and predicts their labels based on the embedding vectors in the reference space.

 Same as the reference data guidelines.

-Notice that the Retail Item Embedding model can never correctly classify the retail item if the class is not in the reference dataset.
+Notice that the Retail Object Recognition model can never correctly classify the retail object if the class is not in the reference dataset.

-To get the most accurate predictions, you should avoid challenging the Retail Item Embedding model with some bad views, such as the top of a soda can (as this view can be the same across many different retail items).
+To get the most accurate predictions, you should avoid challenging the Retail Object Recognition model with some bad views, such as the top of a soda can (as this view can be the same across many different retail objects).

-The performance of the Retail Item Embedding models are mainly measured using the Accuracy, which is the proportion of correct predictions (all classes) made by the model out of all predictions.
+The performance of Retail Object Recognition models is measured using Accuracy, which is the proportion of correct predictions (all classes) made by the model out of all predictions.

 Accuracy of the Classification Head